Vegan Jackfruit and Shiitake Meatballs

 - Remove the jackfruit from the box.
 I used 2 boxes of Upton Naturals original flavor jackfruit for this recipe.

-- Drain the brine and rinse the jackfruit in a colander.
+- Drain the brine and rinse the jackfruit under cold water in a colander.

 - Pat dry and remove the seeds.